8 Steps to Kinder Consumption and a Better World

 Distinguish between real psychological needs and your addictions.
 What do I mean by that?

-- You need comfort and solace, but be aware of repeated or increasing indulgences.
+- You need comfort and recreation, but be aware of repeated or increasing treats and entertainments.

-- You need to learn, but think twice before jumping in to purchase all the tools and paraphernalia for yet another short-term interest.
+- You need to learn, but think twice before jumping in to purchase all the supplies and equipment for yet another short-term interest.

 6. Develop the habit of generosity rather than self-indulgence.

 Remember that the ability to give is a true indication of wealth.

 7. Develop a deep appreciation for nature.

 The natural world is essential to our mental, emotional, and physical health.
 Time in nature is something we all need more of.
 But we don't need to own and consume it.
 We don't need to become eco-tourists.
 In fact, if we all cared more for the green spaces that are near us, even in urban settings, we would not only preserve and enlarge those spaces, but we'd be able to gain peace and refreshment from them every day.